datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 For the final exercise in this course you will implement a range slider to a stock graph.

 On the right you see a plotly graph to which a range slider is added using `rangeslider()`.
 The plot looks at a time series `USAccDeaths` that gives the monthly totals of accidental deaths in the USA.
-Make sure to run the code.
+Make sure to run the code in your console.

 Loaded in, you will find a data set on Apple's stock price: `apple_stock_price`.
 Let's now visualize this stock price over time using an interactive plotly chart.
 Make sure to add a range slider.